 - 1 cup coconut milk

-- Cut the eggplant slices into quarters, add the turmeric, lemon juice, and chilli, fennel, coriander and cumin powders and mix well.
+- Cut each eggplant slice into half.
+Then add the turmeric, lemon juice, cayenne or paprika and the powdered spices.
+Mix well.

-- Heat the other tbsp of oil in a saucepan.
+- Heat the remaining oil in a saucepan.

 - Turn off the heat.
 Garnish with coriander leaves.